Find Grad Schools

 Speaking: Talking to others to convey information effectively.

 There were about 188,300 jobs for Electrical Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.6% which is above the national average.
 The Bureau of Labor Statistics predicts 16,200 new jobs for Electrical Engineer by 2026.
-There will be an estimated 13,900 positions for Electrical Engineer per year.
+Due to new job openings and attrition, there will be an average of 13,900 job openings in this field each year.

 undefined